Process Monitoring

 Reveal internal features from surface signatures alone.
 The ΔEi metric detects where energy flow encounters changing structural resistance—including structures hidden beneath the visible surface.

-• Real-time boundary detection
+• Real-time grain boundary resolution

-• Activity frequency analysis
+• Top/bottom correlation analysis

 Self-Organization Dynamics